Living Wage Foundation

 The Living Wage Foundation is a campaigning organisation in the United Kingdom which aims to persuade employers to pay a living wage.
-The organisation was established in 2011, publishes an annual Living Wage figure and for a fee accredits employers who pay at the rate of the “living wage”.
-From 15 November 2021, the living wage rate or "real living wage" is £9.90 per hour outside London and £11.05 per hour within London.
-Increases to £10.90 outside London and £11.95 inside London were announced on 22 September 2022, with the Living Wage Foundation expecting member employers to implement the increase "as soon as possible but by the latest 14th May 2023".
-The BBC reported in September 2022 that there are 11,000 businesses who are accredited by the Foundation.
+The organisation was established in 2011; it publishes an annual Living Wage figure and for a fee accredits employers who pay at the rate of the "living wage".

+In October 2024, the real Living Wage increased to £12.60 per hour in the UK and £13.85 per hour in London.

 History

 The Living Wage Foundation grew out of the Living Wage Campaign which originated in London.
 The campaign was launched in 2001 by members of London Citizens, a community organisation which subsequently developed into the nationwide community organising institution Citizens UK.
 The Living Wage Campaign called for every worker in the country to earn enough to provide their family with the essentials of life.
 It engaged in a series of Living Wage campaigns and in 2005 the Greater London Authority established the Living Wage Unit to calculate the London Living Wage, although the authority had no power to enforce it.
 The London Living Wage was developed in 2008 when Trust for London awarded a grant of over £1,000,000 for campaigning, research and an employer accreditation scheme.
 The Living Wage campaign subsequently grew into a national movement with local campaigns across the UK.
 The Joseph Rowntree Foundation funded the Centre for Research in Social Policy (CRSP) at Loughborough University to calculate the Minimum Income Standard (MIS), a UK-wide figure taking an average from across the whole country and independent of the higher living costs in London.
 In 2011, the CRSP used the MIS as the basis for developing a standard model for setting the UK Living Wage outside of London and other cities around the UK began to adopt the campaign.
 As a result of the campaign's success, Citizens UK set up the Living Wage Foundation and the Living Wage Employer mark in 2011 to provide companies with intelligence and accreditation.
 The Living Wage Foundation argues that paying a Living wage is not merely ethical, but also constitutes business best practice and improves productivity.